distillpub/post--deconv-checkerboard/index.md

 {{> assets/deconv_fixes_step0.html}}

+This suggests that the artifacts are due to this method of generating images, rather than adversarial training.
+(It also suggests that we might be able to learn a lot about good generator design without the slow feedback cycle of training models.)

-We are convinced that this isn't GAN specific because we see these same artifacts in other kinds of models, and have found that they also go away when we switch to resize-convolution upsampling.
+Another reason to believe these artifacts aren't GAN specific is that we see them in other kinds of models, and have found that they also go away when we switch to resize-convolution upsampling.

-For a very different example, consider real-time artistic style transfer ([Johnson, et al., 2016](https://arxiv.org/pdf/1603.08155v1.pdf)) where a neural net is trained to accelerate artistic style transfer.
+For example, consider real-time artistic style transfer ([Johnson, et al., 2016](https://arxiv.org/pdf/1603.08155v1.pdf)) where a neural net is trained to directly generate style-transferred images.
 We've found these to be vulnerable to checkerboard artifacts (especially when the cost doesn't explicitly resist them).
 However, switching deconvolutional layers for resize-convolution layers makes the artifacts disappear.